 You can start a new project, or open an existing one.
 If you choose to open an existing project, the dialog will list the last nine projects you worked on.
-Choose one or choose "more files" to browse for other files.
+Choose one or choose "More files" to navigate for other files.